yinzara/libblepp/docs/CMAKE_BUILD_GUIDE.md

 ## Overview

-libblepp now supports CMake for building the library with optional server and ATBM transport support.
+libblepp now supports CMake for building the library with optional server and NIMBLE transport support.
 This guide covers all CMake build configurations and options.

 ---